the1lab/1lab/src/Cat/Allegory/Maps.lagda.md

 Proving that maps compose is a bit annoying, but it follows from the properties of the duality involution.
-By the way: This is essentially the proof that adjunctions compose!
+By the way: This is essentially the proof that [[adjunctions compose]]!
 This is because, sneakily, the property "being a map" is defined to be $f \dashv f^o$, but without using those words.